We want you to have the best possible holiday on the Isle of Harris...

 There's so much to do, see, experience and explore that we hope you will be totally captivated and will come back year on year.

-Public transport (bus) is available to all areas of Harris & Lewis and various boat trips can be arranged during your stay, or booked in advance.
+Public transport (bus) is available to all areas of Harris & Lewis and various boat trips can be arranged during your stay - we recommend booking in advance.

-In Tarbert, lunches and evening meals are served at both the Hotel Hebrides, Harris Hotel and The Isle of Harris Inn.
+In Tarbert, lunches and evening meals are served at both the Hotel Hebrides and the Harris Hotel.
 The newly-opened Isle of Harris Distillery has a café and First Fruits Tearoom serves lunches during the holiday season.

-Elsewhere on Harris, the Anchorage and The Butty Bus in Leverburgh provide good quality meals, as does The Temple Café in Northton, The Rodel Hotel and Scarista House.
+Elsewhere on Harris, the Anchorage and The Butty Bus in Leverburgh provide good quality meals, as does North Harbour Bistro in Scalpay, The Temple Café in Northton, The Rodel Hotel and Scarista House.
 There are many coffee shops around the island - it is worth checking opening hours for all eateries as many do not open on Sundays.